wp-plugins/tdo-mini-forms/Readme.txt

 * Custom Field history is not stored in reivions edits (can't compare with older revisions/edits)

 == Changelog ==

+= 0.13.7 =

+* Moved 'tdomf_random_string' to a different file so that it is always included.
+This was causing some blogs to show only a blank page after upgrade to 0.13.6

 = 0.13.6 =